Michael-scx/hogwarts-chatbot/README.md

 # 🧙 Hogwarts Summer School - Telegram Chatbot

-This is a fully functional, created by Michael Telegram chatbot designed for the **Hogwarts Summer of Research** case study for New Uzbekistan University.
+This is a fully functional, created by Michael.
+Telegram chatbot designed for the **Hogwarts Summer of Research** case study for New Uzbekistan University.
 It helps users explore structured information about the summer school program and provides instant, document-grounded answers.

 ---